Artist in Residence: Lee Harper Vason

-Trained as a professional dancer, after high school in Hickory, Vason was accepted into New York City's famed The Juilliard School.
-She attended school there for two years before following a professor to his startup of the North Carolina School of the Arts, where she obtained a Bachelor of Fine Arts degree in dance.
-Early in her professional career, she was the first white dancer accepted into the all-black Alvin Ailey American Dance Theater.
+Trained as a professional dancer, after high school in Hickory Vason was accepted into New York City’s famed The Juilliard School.
+She studied there for two years before following a professor to his startup of the North Carolina School of the Arts, where she obtained a Bachelor of Fine Arts degree in dance.
+Early in her professional career, she was the first white dancer accepted into the previously all-black Alvin Ailey American Dance Theater.

-"We were performing on Broadway and my family came from North Carolina.
-I had told them to come see the company before you make any judgments.
-Alvin choreographed a pieced called, 'Revelation,' which is now probably the most famous dance work of all time.
+“We performed on Broadway and my family came from North Carolina.
+I had told them to ‘come see the company before you make any judgments.’
+Alvin choreographed a pieced called, ‘Revelation,’ which is arguably the most famous dance work of all time.
 It is based on Negro spirituals and is truly inspired and beautiful.
 It is my kind of dance.
 My parents saw the company perform and they were overwhelmed.
 This was before integration.
-We toured all over the country and by the time we got to perform in Charlotte, my father brought his entire law firm to see it, he was so proud," said Vason.
+We toured all over the country and by the time we got to perform in Charlotte, my father brought his entire law firm to see it, he was so proud,” said Vason.

 Although there was little in the way of race-related controversy within the dance company, Vason experienced racism and prejudice firsthand in an unexpected way.